 Let’s get one thing straight.
 Clingy toddlers are not bad kids.
 There isn’t something wrong with them that you need to fix, trust me.
 I know first-hand how challenging it is when your toddler refuses to entertain themselves and constantly “needs” your attention.
 It’s intense.
 Draining.
 Heck, you don’t even get five minutes alone to pee.

 But here’s the thing . . .

 It takes two to tango.
 Clinginess is as much about you as it is them.

 I’m not here to blame you.
 On the contrary, I want you to feel empowered knowing that your clingy toddler isn’t broken.
 You have the power to transform things with just a few mindful adjustments to your approach.
-In doing so, you’ll help your toddler become more autonomous, confident, and independent.
+Doing so will help your toddler become more autonomous, confident, and independent.

 1. Allow them their space (just who is the needy one?)

 From the moment my first baby was born, I felt compelled to interact with her constantly.
-Firstly, she was so cute and snuggly, and I just wanted to bury my face in her neck and give her smooches (constantly).
+Firstly, she was so cute and snuggly that I just wanted to bury my face in her neck and give her smooches (constantly).
 Add to this a misplaced sense of parental duty.
 “I need to bring joy into her life at every moment.”
 This had me smiling, making noises, and pulling funny faces at her (constantly).

 Here’s what I learned . . .
 Back off!
 There is enough wonder in the world.
 It doesn’t need a silly face in the frame to make it better.

 From birth, children have moments where they observe quietly and take in the world around them.
-As a parent, cherish these moments, sit back and watch, don’t interrupt them.
+As a parent, cherish these moments, sit back and watch, and don’t interrupt them.
 Allow your child his own rhythms and his own journey of wonder.